simonkurtz-MSFT/python-openai-loadbalancer/README.md

 ## Disclaimer

-This is a pseudo load-balancer.
-When executing this code in parallel, there is no to distribute requests uniformly across all Azure OpenAI instances.
+**This is a pseudo load-balancer.**

+When executing this code in parallel, there is no way to distribute requests uniformly across all Azure OpenAI instances.
 Doing so would require a centralized service, cache, etc. to keep track of a common backends list, but that would also imply a locking mechanism for updates, which would immediately inhibit the performance benefits of the load balancer.
 Without knowledge of any other python workers, we can only randomize selection of an available backend.

 Furthermore, while the load balancer handles retries across available backends, the [OpenAI Python API library](https://github.com/openai/openai-python) is not fully insulated from failing on multiple HTTP 429s when all backends are returning HTTP 429s.
 It is advised to load-test with multiple concurrent python workers to understand how your specific Azure OpenAI instances, your limits, and your load balancer configuration function.